CogStack/cogstack-platform-toolkit/docs/observability/setup/probing.md

         job: my-services             # Mandatory - used to group probes in dashboards
         ip_address: "10.0.0.12"      # Optional - IP of the host being probed
         host: service-hostname       # Optional - Human-readable hostname
-        region: eu-west              # Optional - Any additional metadata label
+        any_custom_field: anything   # Optional - Add as many labels as desired here
    ```

-3. Ensure the folder is mounted in docker under `/etc/prometheus/cogstack/site/prometheus/scrape-configs/probers`, which it should be by default if you've followed the setup guids.
+3. Ensure the folder is mounted in docker under `/etc/alloy/probers`, which it should be by default if you've followed the setup guids.
 Any valid `.yml` files in this folder will be automatically picked up and used as Blackbox targets.

 ---